caiyingchun/ptools/docs/source/developers_guide/branching_model.rst

 ``develop-private`` contains the work in progress for the next release, just as ``develop`` does, but includes features that will be made public only after the work is published.
+``develop`` should be continously merged into ``develop-private`` to ensure that public changes are integrated to the private repo as soon changes are made.

+Feature branches should originatd from one or the other develop branch, depending on whether the feature will be public or private.
+Quite naturally, private features will start from ``develop-private`` and be merged back to the same branch, while small features should be added to ``develop``.